-I usually check out the Daily Bulletin where the University puts out a lot of interesting tid-bits of information, and on Friday they put out their “and that’s for your horse” list of increases in Tuition for the next few years.
+I usually check out the Daily Bulletin where the University puts out a lot of interesting tid-bits of information.
+On Friday (June 2013) they put out their list of increases in Tuition for the next few years.
 As we all read monthly in this very blog Inflation has run between 1 and 2% for the past little while, so keep this in mind with the numbers I am about to quote:

 On the advice of Dennis Huber, vice-president administration and finance, the board approved the following framework:

 - Regulated programs (year 1) – 3 per cent